EasyJet chief operating officer resigns

 It comes after thousands of EasyJet flights have been cancelled - some at short notice.

-Trade union Unite last month claimed there was a "lack of leadership" at the airline.
+Trade union Unite last month criticised a "lack of leadership" at the airline and urged Mr Bellew to "take control".

-The airline's chief executive Johan Lundgren said: "Everyone at EasyJet remains absolutely focused on delivering a safe and reliable operation this summer."
+Announcing Mr Bellew's resignation, EasyJet chief executive Johan Lundgren said it was "absolutely focused on delivering a safe and reliable operation this summer."

+He said the role of interim chief operations officer would be in the "very capable hands of" David Morgan "who will provide strong leadership for the airline this summer."

-He has appointed David Morgan - who has been with the airline since 2016 - as interim chief operations officer.
+Mr Morgan has been with EasyJet since 2016 and is currently director of flight operations at the airline, but had previously led overall operations at the airline, as interim chief operating officer, in 2019.

 The aviation sector shed thousands of jobs during Covid pandemic, but is now struggling to meet the rebound in demand for travel.